axibase/atsd/administration/metric-persistence-filter.md

   startsWithAny(object s, [string] c) boolean
 ```

 Returns `true`, if the first argument `s` starts with any of strings from collection `c`.
-The collection `c` can be specified inline as an array of strings or reference a named collection.
+Collection `c` can be specified inline as an array of strings or reference a named collection.

 Examples: